Collective representations: Overview

-Collective representations are a subject of study in the context of genocide and the impact of the media on the formation of collective representations (where the media is the agent of representation and the victims and perpetrators become the subject of representation, even in their own first hand accounts and testimonies).
+Collective representations are a subject of study in the context of genocide and the impact of the media on the formation of collective representations of genocide (where the media is the agent of representation and victims and perpetrators become the subject of representation, even in their own first-hand accounts and testimonies).
 The representation of genocide is fraught with challenges.
-Specifically, the question (and impossibility) of authentic representation is well-attested to in survivors' literature, even as scholars widely acknowledge the worthiness of giving voice and agency to survivors and victims of genocide.
-On this point, Holocaust survivor Jean Amery has written, "It would be totally senseless to try and describe here the pain that was inflicted on me...The pain was what it was.
+Specifically, survivors' literature attests to the question (and impossibility) of authentic representation, even as scholars widely acknowledge the worthiness of giving voice and agency to survivors and to victims of genocide.
+On this point, Holocaust survivor Jean Améry has written, "It would be totally senseless to try and describe here the pain that was inflicted on me. [...]
+The pain was what it was.
 Beyond that there is nothing to say."

 When the media becomes the agent of representations in an event like genocide, the plurality of representations is recognized as inevitable, because the media can not be understood as a mirror of objective reality.
 Media outlets construct narratives (or representations) by the selection, framing and composition of information.
 They report on events of global significance in certain cultural and political contexts in which the contesting representations based on the fragmentary memories of traumatized survivors, perpetrators and witnesses are fought over by politicians and other interested parties.
-The labeling of events and communities is acknowledged by scholars to impose values and rules on the object of the representation.
+Scholars acknowledge that the labeling of events and communities imposes values and rules on the object of the representation.
 The impact of such media narratives on the formation of collective representations is still being studied.